AconCavy/cp-template-csharp/README.md

 }
 ```

-And, you can specify the relative error using the `RelativeError` field by add to the argument in the `Tester.InOutTest` method.
+You can also specify the relative error using the `RelativeError` field by adding to the argument in the `Tester.InOutTest` method.

 ```csharp
 [TestMethod, Timeout(TimeLimit)]